yernat-assylbekov/Artifact-Removal-with-CNN-in-Low-Dose-Computed-Tomography/README.md

 ![alt text](https://github.com/yernat-assylbekov/Artifact-Removal-with-CNN-in-Low-Dose-Computed-Tomography/blob/master/sample_data.png?raw=true)<br>

-Top row is for reconstructed images, which contain some artifacts, via FBP and the bottom row is for ground truth images.
+Top row is for reconstructed images, which contain some artifacts, via FBP and the bottom row is for ground truth images.<br>

+I trained on 32,256 images, validated on 512 images and tested on the rest 566 images.

 ## Network Architecture